1. Insight through overview

 - changing your business management, organisation culture, and processes

-- using subsidies and schemes
+- using subsidies

 - taking a (part-time) job for the continuity of your income

 There are advantages to keeping your records online, if you want to keep a grip on your finances.
 Online accountancy software works faster, and you do not have to re-enter everything by hand.
 That way, you avoid mistakes.
 Discuss your choice of software program with your bookkeeper or accountant.

 7. Grow your business network

 Get in touch with other entrepreneurs and build a business network by simply joining a business club.
 A network helps to increase brand awareness for your business, and you can exchange questions and information.
 You can also get information from (scroll down to 'Find your sector organisation').
 They know what the rules and regulations are, and often offer advice to their members.

 Being an entrepreneur means persevering, adjusting, and making choices.
 It is not always easy.
 Remember that you do not have to do everything on your own.
 Maybe the people around you are already helping you, but know that there are professionals you can turn to as well.
 The Netherlands Chamber of Commerce KVK collaborates with numerous organisations and parties that strive to help entrepreneurs in the Netherlands.
 Find out what this professional network can do for you.
 You are not alone.

 Do you have questions about the steps of this plan?
 Or do you want to discuss your next step with an expert?
 Pose your questions to the experienced KVK advisers.
 They can listen, think along, and refer you to a partner in the KVK network, if necessary.
 Call free of charge: 0800 21 17.